KabakiAntony/sofia/README.md

-# Journaling Therapy
+# Sofia

-## what is journaling therapy
+## what is Sofia
-    Journaling Therapy is an online ecommerce site that deals with wellness items that is journals, affirmation cards and other kinds of gifts.
+    Sofia is an online ecommerce site that deals with wellness items that is journals, affirmation cards and other kinds of gifts.
     The website is written in Django, users have the ability to create accounts to retain information and for repeat buys but one can also make purchases as a guest.
 The project is responsive making it viewable on different viewports.
 The project also has javascript for dom manipulations and for validations.